 If cocaine is regularly inhaled or snorted, it can damage the lining of the nose and the structure separating the nostrils.
 If injecting cocaine, there is a risk of blood poisoning, blood-borne viruses (such as HIV or hepatitis) from shared equipment, damaged blood vessels and skin abscesses.

 Heart problems are thought to be another side effect of long-term cocaine use.
 Some people experience behavioural problems, such as severe depression.
-A condition known as ‘cocaine psychosis’ includes such symptoms as aggression and disturbing hallucinations, often of insects under the skin.
+A condition known as ‘cocaine psychosis’ includes symptoms such as aggression and disturbing hallucinations, often of insects under the skin.

 In recent years, a wide range of synthetic products, claiming to have similar effects to cocaine, have also been available in Australia.
 The active ingredient in these products can potentially be a number of chemicals, such as methylenedioxypyrovalerone (MDPV), but it is difficult to know what exactly they contain, and as a result, they can have more unpredictable effects and are potentially more harmful than cocaine.